stefanofoti/musa/docs/Architecture.md

 ### Backend and smartphone front-end

 The backend of the application lives in the cloud and takes care of the interaction with the user's smartphone.
-MuSa accompanies the visitor,proposing him a personalized tour, providing information about the different artworks, and making sure he's enjoying the itinerary.<br/>
+MuSa accompanies the visitor, proposing him a personalized tour, providing information about the different artworks, and making sure he's enjoying the itinerary.<br/>
 When the user arrives at the museum connects to the web app with his mobile and the application runs until the end of the visit.
 At the end of the tour, it asks the user to fill in a survey to provide feedback about the quality of the service.
 This answers are stored in a Google Document, in a way that makes them easily accessible to the machine learning algorithm.<br/>

 #### Keeping track of user's visit